Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question takes it to another level!
 You’ll get specific insight into how and why your manager gives feedback (when not compelled to by a mandatory process) and how successful that coaching was for the people who received it.

-## Could you tell me a little bit about the person I would report to directly?
+## Could You Tell Me a Little Bit about the Person I Would Report to Directly?

 ### Who to Ask:
 Recruiter